-The Frenchman netted a first-half equaliser against West Ham before going on to set up Walcott later in the game, and maintained that he was always confident the goal would comeOlivier Giroud has revealed his relief at netting his first Premier League goal for Arsenal against West Ham in a 3-1 win for the Gunners.
+The Frenchman netted a first-half equalizer against West Ham before going on to set up Walcott later in the game, and maintained that he was always confident the goal would come.

 Walcott hailed the Gunners' resolute defensive display, and hopes to have proven his worth to Arsene Wenger after starting most of the season on the Gunners' bench.

 "It's always going to be a tough battle here," the England man added.
 "We haven't been here for a couple of years now.
 West Ham are always strong under Sam [Allardyce], and we showed good qualities, not just going forward, but defensively we were very strong.

 "Maybe [we were] quite nervy in the first 10-15 minutes but the second half was much stronger.
 The true Arsenal, definitely.

 "You've got to be patient in the game at times.
 I've always said I wanted to play, and that's the best way to answer your critics and hopefully now I can try and get a nice run in the team.
 The team is looking very strong and I'll be happy to be part of it."